5 min

 …

-In November, YouTube detailed its AI-generated content policy (click on our blog), creating two levels of rules: strict rules to protect music labels and artists, and looser guidelinesfor everyone else.
+In November, YouTube detailed its AI-generated content policy (click to our blog), creating two levels of rules: strict rules to protect music publishers and artists and looser guidelines for everyone else.
 Deepfake music, such as Drake singing Ice Spice songs or rapping a song written by someone else, can be removed at the request of the artist's label if they don't like it.

-Under these rules creators will be required to tag AI-generated material, but it hasn't yet been determined exactly how they should do this.
+Under these rules creators will be required to tag AI-generated material, but how they should do this has yet to be determined.
 And if you're an ordinary person who's been deepfaked on YouTube, it can be a lot more complicated to get it removed — you'd have to fill out a private complaint form that the company will review.
 Today, YouTube didn't say much about the process, other than to note that it is "continuing to work on updating its privacy process."

 …